 1. Nasal saline spray (or breastmilk) up each nostril, to clean and loosen any mucus

-3. Humidify and purify the air with an ultrasonic vaporiser, like the Aroma Snooze.
+3. Humidify and purify the air with an ultrasonic vaporiser, like HUSH.
 Plain tap water can be used from birth.
-Generally from 3 months of age, water and a few drops of 100% pure essential oils, like Winter Rescue Remedy, can be diffused.
+Generally from 3 months of age, water and a few drops of 100% pure essential oils, like Sniffle Season can be diffused.

 We hope this guide to snot and sniffles has helped you understand a unique aspect of your baby's well-being.
 We'd love you to share this link with another Mumma friend.